rveciana/BasemapTutorial/docs/utilities.rst

 .. image:: images/utilities/colorbar.png

-* A colormesh and a contour fields are plotted, to be able to use some advenced colorbar attributes
+* A colormesh and a contour fields are plotted, to be able to use some advanced colorbar attributes
 * The first colorbar (line 27), shows the default use of the colorbar.
 The pcolormesh is passed as the argument, to force the method to draw this one instead of the contour field
 * The second colorbar uses some more arguments
 	* The position is changed to bottom